-According to the Foreign Exchange and Foreign Trade Law, in principle, it is necessary to confirm the following for each remittance.
+According to the Foreign Exchange and Foreign Trade Law, it is necessary to confirm the following for each remittance.

-• Whether the remittance customer or beneficiary does not fall under economic sactions such as asset freeze.
+• Whether the remittance customer or beneficiary does not fall under economic sanctions such as asset freeze.

 • Whether it violates North Korea's trade-related payment regulations.
 (Payments made by North Korea as a remittance country, etc.)